instantiator/vector-plus/DeveloperNotes.md

 * The robot's main loop receives a Cancel on its CancelToken.
 * The Behaviour should unregister from any of the Robot's events that it was registered for (implement `UnregisterFromRobotEventsAsync`).

-## Building a BehaviourModule
+## Building a Plugin

-VectorPlus will scan provided Module DLLs for classes that implement `IVectorPlusBehaviourModule`.
+VectorPlus will scan the DLLs, provided in a plugin zip file, for classes that implement `IVectorPlusBehaviourModule`.
 These will then each be loaded as a behavioural module - with any number of assigned Behaviours.
 Details in the module will be made visible to the user through the UI.

+* Build your plugin project against the latest versions of `VectorPlus.Lib` (and `VectorPlus.Capabilities.Vision`, if required).
+* Implement some `IVectorPlusBehaviour` and `IVectorPlusAction` classes.
+* Implement at least one `IVectorPlusBehaviourModule` that references the behaviours you have created.
+* Zip the bin/Debug directory (or bin/Release directory if this is a release version).
+* You won't need to include the `VectorPlus.Lib.*` and `VectorPlus.Capabilities.Vision.*` files, but it won't do any harm - other than to inflate your zip.
+* Test the new zip by launching the VectorPlus web app, and uploading the zip into it.
+* It will unzip the file and read through the DLLs inside - looking for non-abstract classes that implement `IVectorPlusBehaviourModule`.